Transpoze/F1tenth/f1tenth_obstacle_avoidance/README.md

 With current avoidance logic, several parameters should be carefully tuned, i.e. the distance to new waypoint, tolerance, detection region, vehicle speed, theta_0, etc. Theoretically, geometric constraints on these parameters could be calculated, as the motion of the vehicle is determined explicitly by pure pursuit motion planning.
 However, this hasn't been done yet.
 Instead they are tuned empirically.

 ## Future Work
 In our project, we use threshold approach for obstacle detection and a simple dynamic path planning algorithm for avoidance.
 It is straightforward, conservative while empirical.
 Future work should be exploring more adaptive detection and avoidance approach to handle more complex scenarios.
-An popular and promising idea is to merge the data from Lidar and depth camera to generate an occupancy grid map for local path planning.
+With respective to detection (or in other words, "environment perception", "2-D mapping"), an popular and promising idea is to merge the data from Lidar and depth camera to generate an occupancy grid map for local path planning.
 This is discussed in details hereafter.

 First, 2-D Lidar (single laser beam) compensates for the deficiency of depth camera.
 The latter can only generate point cloud beyond 0.5m.